jChapman/superfluoussextant/content/fix-www-issue.rst

 I was having an issue when trying to access my blog through the www subdomain, but I managed to fix it!
-In an effort to help as many people as I can, I have decided to make a blog post every time I find an issue that I couldn't solve trivially through googling.
+The issue was roughly as described in the title, I was while I was able to access ``superfluoussextant.com``, I was unable to access ``www.superfluoussextant.com``.
-I plan to create another blog post in the future that goes through exactly how I created this blog, but first let's see if I can't help someone.
+In decided to make a blog post every time I find an issue that I couldn't solve trivially through googling.

 My Stack
 ~~~~~~~~

 Here is a list of relevant technologies I'm using to bring this blog to you:

     - `Google Domains <https://domains.google.com>`_ $12/year for a domain managed by google
     - `Github Pages <https://pages.github.com/>`_ Free hosting with some very `reasonable limits <https://help.github.com/articles/what-is-github-pages/#recommended-limits>`_ (if I reach those limits I'll happily move to a paid host)